karlanka/jekyll-now/_posts/2017-10-05-defence-and-its-impact-on-goals.md

 | de | 0.555 | 0.317 |

 The model using all four features scored best in both AUC and RMSE.
-This is evidence enough to say that Defensive Pressure and Number of Defensive Players Between the Ball and Goal has an impact on the probability of scoring.
+This is evidence enough to say that *Defensive Pressure* and *Number of Defensive Players Between the Ball and Goal* has an impact on the probability of scoring.
 I would be lying if saying I am surprised by this though.
 However, I find it interesting that the differences between the models are rather small apart from when just using defensive pressure.
+Some of the models in top could likely change positions with each using a different set of test data.

 Comparing the model using all features with the basic model it is apparent that the probabilities are more evenly spread for the former while the sums are basically the same.
 This is both expected and desirable.